ServiceNow/N-BEATS/README.md

 ### Prerequisites

+The instructions below assume an infrastructure with NVidia GPU support.
-Although, it is possible to run the model on CPU the provided scripts are built to run on GPU.
+Although it is possible to run experiments on CPU, some tweaking to Dockerfile and requirements.txt is needed and it's not covered in this document.

 The GPU based infrastructure requires: